Infomaker/NPWriterPluginBundle/plugins/se.infomaker.ximconcept/README.md

 - `"rel": "subject"` Set a value to be used as rel on the link tag.
 Mostly used in combination with types, see "Tags" example below
 - `"searchOnFocus": true` If a search should be performed when the input-field gets focused.
 If omitted defaults to `true`
 - `"allowedConceptStatuses": ["draft", "usable"]` Optional array with statuses to look for when searching for concepts.
 If omitted all statuses will be included.
 Supported statuses are: `draft`, `usable`, `done`, `withheld` and `canceled`
+- `"customQuery": "Active:true"` Define a custom query to be included in all searches

 #### Example Configs